 Opioid Overdose Prevention

-Certificates of Completion are awarded to participants who have attended all three, live webcasts (or watch the entire recording for each live session), completed all required learning activities, scored higher than 80% on each weekly quiz, completed the course evaluation form, and the certificate request form 5.5 hours of continuing education credit will be awarded upon completion of this course through NASW and NAADAC.
-3.75 hours of continuing education credit will be awarded upon completion of this course through NBCC.
+Certificates of Completion are awarded to participants who have attended the all five, live webcasts, completed all required learning activities, scored higher than 80% on each weekly quiz, completed the course evaluation form, and the certificate request form.
+7.5 hours of continuing education credit will be awarded upon completion of this course.
 Certificates will be emailed directly to participants roughly two weeks after the completion of the final webcast.